luigiselmi/algorithms/README.md

 in the worst case scenario.
 A 2-node is node with one key and two links as in BST, a 3-node is a node with two keys and three links.
 The data structure that is built with these two types of nodes is called 2-3 tree.
 A red-black BST is a 2-3 tree in which a 3-node is represented as two
 2-nodes connected by a left "red" link.
 The color of the link is represented by a flag in the code.
 Symbol tables are behind many important applications such as databases and search engines.
+One other remarkable application of BST is computational geometry in which geometric properties of objects, such as point coordinates, are used as keys in a BST, enabling the implementation of useful methods such as range search and nearest-neighbor search.

 The [programming assignment](https://coursera.cs.princeton.edu/algs4/assignments/kdtree/specification.php) is about kd-trees and in particular 2d-trees.
 The Java class KdTreeVisualizer.java computes and draws the 2d-tree that results from the sequence of points clicked by the user in the standard drawing window.